-Prior to March 1, 2012 and again prior to March 1, 2013, the parties will meet to decide how to schedule a total of not more than four hundred (400) additional Instructional duty hours for each instructional employee to be worked during the 2012-13 and the 2013-2014 school years.
-It is understood that instructional employees assigned to budgeted positions at a pilot school(s) will work these additional hours and/or days and will be paid their regular hourly rate of pay only when they are actually on duty for these additional hours/days.
-These additional instructional duty hours/days are not optional and must be worked as scheduled for both the 2012-2013 and the 2013-2014 school years.
+By September 5, 2014 and again prior to March 25, 2015, (and at a mutually agreeable date for the third year of the MOU) the Parties will meet to decide how to schedule a total of not more than three hundred (300) additional instructional/in-service/professional development hours for each instructional employee to be worked during the 2014-15 and both the 2015-2016 and 2016-17 school years.
+It is understood that instructional employees assigned to budgeted positions at the Project School who work these additional hours and/or days and will be paid their regular hourly rate of pay only when they are actually on duty for these additional hours beyond 7.5 hours per day and/or beyond 196 days during the school year.
+These additional duty hours/days are not optional and must be worked as scheduled for the 2014-15, and for both the 2015-2016 and the 2016-2017 school years.
+At least during the 2014-15 school year, the Project School will already be scheduled an additional hour of instruction each regular student attendance day per a separate MOU between the Parties.
+At least during the 2014-15 school year, this additional hour of instruction per regular student attendance day will count towards meeting the total of not more than three hundred (300) additional instructional/in-service/professional development hours as determined by the Parties.